-Again, thank you for your interest in our programs, and don't hesitate to contact the folks mentioned above with questions.
+Again, thank you for your interest in our programs, and do not hesitate to contact Dr. Garcia with questions.
+Y.Evie.Garcia@nau.edu

 Please see chart on next page that helps differentiate 4 of the master's degree programs in our Department